LibRapid/LibRapidRust/FORMATRULES.md

 §3 Types
 -----
 Types MAY be inferred, even though a explicit type declaration is preffered.
-When explicitly delcaring a type, the colon `:` is places right after the name of the constant or variable.
+When explicitly delcaring a type, the colon `:` is placed right after the name of the constant or variable.

 §4 Operators
 ----